MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/faq-channel-integration-framework.md

 No. Dynamics 365 Channel Integration Framework APIs are specifically designed for integration with channel providers.
 You can't use the APIs to customize forms, ribbons, and other elements.

-### Does Dynamics 365 Channel Integration Framework automatically determine the active channel provider?
+### Can Dynamics 365 Channel Integration Framework API be used without an associated channel provider?

-Dynamics 365 Channel Integration Framework doesn't have the capability to create sessions associated with specific channel providers and can't determine active channel providers automatically.
-Dynamics 365 Channel Integration Framework API shouldn't be used without an associated channel provider.
+No. Dynamics 365 Channel Integration Framework API shouldn't be used without an associated channel provider.

 ## Dynamics 365 Channel Integration Framework 2.0